house9/jquery-iframe-auto-height/README.markdown

 If you come across issues feel free to post them in the comments [here](http://house9.blogspot.com/2010/10/jquery-iframe-auto-height-plugin.html) or use the 'Issues' tab above (github)

-- update README / dev-patch
-  - location of source file
-  - running from demo
-  - running from demo_on_rails
 - more examples in the rails app
   - dynamic
   - xlarge